 Samoyeds (aka Siberian Samoyeds) are whip-smart and crave all the TLC.
 Without it, they can become mischievous to get your attention.
 And don’t even think about leaving them out by themselves for long.
 Sammies would much rather be in the house with the whole fam instead of being relegated to the outside by their lonesome.
 They form deep bonds with their human families and have a pack-mentality.
 Proper socialization is important to keep your pup active, engaged and challenged.

 While they’re always up for an adventure, they can also be headstrong and a bit demanding.
-Samoyeds are not usually aggressive, but they may nip when they want something.
-And they won’t be afraid to tell you they need attention with their distinctive whine.
+They won’t be afraid to tell you they need attention with their distinctive whine.

 Speaking of communication, Samoyeds are fond of barking or using their teeth to get your attention.
 This is more common when Sammies are not fully trained, and they’ll nip or tug at you with their teeth in a non-aggressive manner.
 But there’s an explanation for this behavior: They’re used to grabbing their packmates with their mouths, and with their dense fur, they grip harder, so it’s natural for them to do the same with their people.

 Social butterflies they are not.
 Akitas often feel cautious around strangers.
 Because of their more aloof personality, they’ll benefit from extra socialization and training while growing up.
 Still, it’s best to supervise them closely around other pets or young children, especially once your pup is fully grown.
-Thanks to their protective instincts, they may misinterpret play as an attack and try to intervene, thinking they’re being helpful.
-They may actually do best as the only pet in a home without small children or babies around.
+Akitas may actually do best as the only pet in a home without small children or babies around.